Adam Woodyatt

 Adam Brinley Woodyatt (born 28 June 1968) is an English actor.
-He is known for his role as Ian Beale in the BBC soap opera EastEnders, a role he has portrayed since the show's inception in 1985, making him the show's longest serving cast member.
+He is known for his role as Ian Beale in the BBC soap opera EastEnders, a role he has portrayed since the show's inception in 1985, making him the serial's longest-serving regular cast member.

 Early life and education

 Woodyatt was born on 28 June 1968 in Walthamstow, and grew up in east London.
 He was educated at two independent schools: Forest School, on the edge of Epping Forest, in Walthamstow in north east London, where he shared classes with comedy writer Sharat Sardana and cricket captain Nasser Hussain; and the Sylvia Young Theatre School.
-He also attended Llanidloes High School, Llanidloes, Wales.
+He also attended Llanidloes High School in Llanidloes.